Autocomplete

 <label class="ds_label visually-hidden" for="site-search" id="site-search-label">Search</label>

-<div id="autocomplete-status" class="visually-hidden"></div>
+<div role="status" aria-live="polite" id="autocomplete-status" class="visually-hidden"></div>

 <div class="ds_input__wrapper ds_input__wrapper--has-icon">

-<input name="cat" value="sitesearch" hidden="" />
+<input name="cat" value="sitesearch" hidden="">

 <button type="submit" class="ds_button">